aws-deepracer/aws-deepracer/introduction-to-the-ros-navigation-stack-using-aws-deepracer-evo.md

 **1.1.2 – Clone and build the demo application**

-From the bash terminal within the IDE, run the following commands to clone the demo application and install the needed dependencies.
+From the bash terminal within the IDE, run these commands to clone the demo application and install the needed dependencies:

 ```